 Another thing to consider is sleeping with extensions.
 Before you go to bed with your new hair, first check that you can sleep with your hair extension type.
 For example, you can go to bed with hot fusion, cold fusion, and tape-in extensions.
 On the other hand, we do not recommend all night’s sleep with clip-in or flip-in extensions.

 Also, don’t forget to get your extensions refitted if you’re using any of the semi-permanent methods like keratin extensions, microbeads, or tape-in.

 The safest hair extensions that we recommend and that have the lowest amount of “risk” are clip-ins.

 You don’t even need a stylist to apply them and in case you decide to go with highest quality clip-ins (from AiryHair).
 You can always pick just the correct weight, from 50 to 200 grams.

 The application of clip in extensions does not involve any chemicals, glue, tape, heat, beads, or anything like that.
 It consists of wefts with clips that can be safely and easily installed.
 You can do it at home, and even if you don’t get it right the first time, you can always remove the wefts and start again without doing any harm or putting any strain to your locks.

 Do Hair Extensions Cause Headaches?

-If you have read our hair extensions guidelines, one should never attach more than 200 grams of hair extensions.
+If you have read our hair extension guidelines, one should never attach more than 200 grams of hair extensions.
 Unless you have long-term experience and your head is used to extra weight!

-Hopefully, you now have a much better understanding on whether hair extensions are safe to use and whether they damage your hair.
+Hopefully, you now have a much better understanding of whether hair extensions are safe to use and whether they damage your hair.